tlepple/iceberg-intro-workshop/README.md

 A couple of items really jumped out at me when I read the documentation for the first time and I immediately saw the significant benefit it could provide.
 Namely it could reduce the overall expense of enterprises to store and process the data they produce.
 We all know that saving money in an enterprise is a good thing.

-It can also perform standard `CRUD` operations on our tables seemlessly.
+It can also perform standard `CRUD` operations on our tables seamlessly.
 Here are the two items that really hit home for me:

   ---
   ### Item 1:
   ---
   *  Iceberg is designed for huge tables and is used in production where a single table can contain tens of petabytes of data.
-This data can be stored in modern day object stores similar to these:
+This data can be stored in modern-day object stores similar to these:
       *   A Cloud provider like [Amazon S3](https://aws.amazon.com/s3/?nc2=h_ql_prod_st_s3)
       *   An on-premise solution that you build and support yourself like [Minio](https://min.io/).
       *   Or a vendor hardware appliance like the [Dell ECS Enterprise Object Storage](https://www.dell.com/en-us/dt/storage/ecs/index.htm)

-Regardless of which object store store you choose your overall expense to support this platform will see a significant savings over what you probably spend today.
+Regardless of which object store you choose, your overall expense to support this platform will see a significant savings over what you probably spend today.

   ---
   ### Item 2: